-Each classroom presently has at least 1 Educational Teaching Assistant (ETA) in addition to the class teacher.
+Each classroom has at least 1 Educational Teaching Assistant (ETA) in addition to the class teacher.
 The school also employs SEND ETAs, to work as appropriate with pupils who have Special Educational Needs/Disability.
-The school has two Learning Mentors, a Behaviour Improvement Worker and also currently commissions the services of a Therapeutic Play Practitioner, a School Nurse, a School Nursing Assistant and a Speech Therapist.
+The school has two Learning Mentors, a Behaviour Improvement Worker and also commissions the services of a Therapeutic Play Practitioner.

-We have staff who speak Polish Polski, Hindi हिंदी , Hungarian Magyar, Mirpuri, Punjabi ਪੰਜਾਬੀ, Italian Italiano, French Français, Urdu اردو .
+We have staff who speak Polish Polski, Hindi हिंदी , Hungarian Magyar, Mirpuri, Punjabi ਪੰਜਾਬੀ, Italian Italiano, French Français, Urdu . الردو